… But now, in spring, the buds,

 The song is drink, is color.
 Come.
 Now.
 Taste.

-With our vibrant orchestra of flora now coming into radiant play perhaps no landscape plant evokes more nostalgia toward spring than the common lilac, Syringa vulgaris.
-The genus Syringa is comprised of approximately two-dozen shrub and small-tree species.
+Perhaps no landscape plant evokes more nostalgia toward spring than the common lilac, Syringa vulgaris.
+The genus Syringa is comprised of approximately one dozen shrub and small tree species.
 These are all native to Asia or southeastern Europe and are members of the olive family (Oleaceae).

 Etymologically Syringa is derived from the Greek word syrinx meaning “hollow stem.”
 Syrinx in mythology was a lovely water nymph of Arcadia, pursued by the amorous god Pan.
 Granted escape at a river’s edge from higher deities she was turned into hollow water reeds.
 Pan then fashioned his musical flute from these reeds and henceforth was seldom seen without it.
 Coincidentally syrinx is the name of the vocal organ unique to birds which produces their ethereal songs.